AdaptivMCP/AdaptivMCP/docs/adaptiv_mcp_architecture_safety.md

 - **Cache-control enforcement**: Middleware ensures dynamic HTTP endpoints are marked `no-store` while static assets remain cacheable, reducing the risk of proxies caching sensitive tool outputs.【F:main.py†L102-L164】

-## How to Extend This Document

-When new tools or subsystems are added:

-1. Add an entry under **Tool domains and subsystems** describing the new module and its responsibilities.
-2. Document any new safety constraints (gating, validation, rate limiting, logging) under **Safety and Control Measures**.
-3. Reference the relevant implementation files for further reading.